lw8192/Red-Team-Dev/C/Interview_Prep.md

 Big O notation - complexity of an algorithim, how long it takes to run.
 Algorithims are usually in these general classes (best to worst speed): constant time, logarithmic, linear, polynomial, exponential, factorial.

 ## Data Structures
 Stack: LIFO, pop / push operations.
 Each function has a stack frame storing its local arguments, stored after the return address.
-When a function is returned, the stack pointer points to the return address and the that value is put into the instruction pointer (ret operation).
+When a function is returned, the stack pointer points to the return address and that value is put into the instruction pointer (ret operation).
 Heap: memory managed by the programmer, allocated using malloc() / free() and derivative functions.
 Singly linked list: each node has a data piece and a pointer to the next node in the list.
 Need to start with the head of the list and iterate through it to find a certain data variable, easy to pop / push items.
 Doubly linked list: common with Windows software, each node has a data variable, pointer to the previous node, and pointer to the next node.
 Uses head and tail variables to start.